EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 Finally, the function renders the profile.html template with the necessary data, including the user ID, user data, posts, comments, and whether to show the warning message.
 In this way a message will be displayed if the user forgets to update their portfolios.

 ## Success criteria 5: The website should allow users to like and comment on other users posts.
+To achieve this criteria I made two functions: one to like and one to comment posts.
+### Function to like posts
 ```.py
 # feature to like posts
 @app.route('/post/<int:post_id>/like', methods=['POST'])